• Skip to primary navigation

 Below are step-by-step instructions on how to make creamy rose bacon udon:

-1. In a large bowl, soak frozen udon cakes in hot boiling water just until loosened, about 30 seconds.
-Strain immediately.
-Set aside.
+1. In a large bowl, soak udon noodles in boiling water for about 30 seconds, just until loosened.
+Strain and set aside.

 • Freezer friendly?
-I don't recommend freezing creamy rose bacon udon or the noodles and vegetables will go soggy.
+I don't recommend freezing creamy rose bacon udon or the noodles will go soggy.

 Pairing Suggestions